Sweet Potato Gnocchi with Sage Walnut Pesto (gluten-free, paleo)

 Sweet Potato Gnocchi

-Add the chopped sage leaves, parsley, salt, pepper and slightly cooled walnuts and oil.
+- Add the chopped sage leaves, parsley, garlic, salt, pepper and slightly cooled walnuts and oil to a food processor.
 Pulse until the ingredients form a thick pesto.
 Add an additional 1/4 cup or more olive oil until you have a loose pesto.

-In a large bowl or on a floured work surface, add 3/4 of the flour mixture to the sweet potato and create a well in the middle.
-Add the egg and lightly beat, bringing in the flour and potato until a thick paste forms.
-Then use your hands to continue combining.
+- In a large bowl or on a floured work surface, add 3/4 of the flour mixture to the sweet potato and create a well in the middle.
+Add the egg and lightly beat it, bring in the flour and potato until a thick paste forms.
+Then, use your hands to continue combining.
 If the sweet potato is too sticky, add more flour as needed until you can form a log with the dough.

-Add the basil walnut pesto to the cooked gnocchi and stir gently.
+- Add the sage walnut pesto to the cooked gnocchi and stir gently.